MC764-Account/Sword-Blocking/README.md

 ## Compatibility

-Minecraft versions: 26.1.x ~ 26.2
+Minecraft versions: 1.21.5 ~ 26.2
-_(Support for 1.21 and above will be added later)_
+_(Not support 1.21.4 and older version because the technology no support it.)_

 ## Installation